ehliar/schematic_gui/README.md

 schematic_gui is a lightweight tool to draw circuit diagrams of digital designs.
-It was written because I was not satisfied with the tools I typically use to draw schematic diagrams for documentation purposes.
+It was written because I was not satisfied with the tools I typically use to draw schematic diagrams for **documentation** purposes.
+It may eventually be useful for design as well, but since I typically design my circuits using HDL language this is not a primary development goal as yet.